Eric’s consciousness tore apart. Then, like a rubber band snapping back into place, his body reassembled with a violent jolt.

 After shaking their hands to befriend them, Ashley asked in her soft voice, “Do you have any questions?”

-“Thank you,” Ashley said, nodding at Trist.
-She turned back to Piper.
-“First of all, Ben, I want to say your work has helped us more than you realize.
-It was my responsibility before to dig through the data.
-I constantly referenced your website and videos.
-I even made a guide for the people coming in here based on the information you provided.
-When I learned you were going to come in for a dive, I just had to join the team!”
+Ashley gave a grateful nod.
+“Thank you.
+And, um… Ben?”
+She turned back to Piper, looking a little nervous.
+“I just want to say… your work has helped us more than you realize.
+It used to be my job to dig through all the data, and I constantly referenced your website and videos.
+I even made a guide for the new players based on your research.
+When I found out you were coming in for a dive, I had to join the team!”

 Piper blushed and looked away.
 “Thanks,” he mumbled.
 Ashley realized what she said and blushed as well.
 An awkward silence settled between them.
 Syn couldn’t help but smile.